Publication Date: November 10, 2017

 Publication Date: May 24, 2015

-Billie Fullalove lost her parents and her leg all on her eleventh birthday.
-As an adult she’s working in a publishing house and trying to get an editing freelance career off the ground.
+In Goody One Shoe by Julie Frayn, Billie Fullalove lost her parents and her leg all on her eleventh birthday.
+As an adult, she’s working in a publishing house and trying to get an editing freelance career off the ground.
 All around Billie injustice runs rampant but a vigilante is watching and ready to take action.
 Can Billie find the vigilante?
 Does she want to find the vigilante?